pdfclown/pdfclown-common/docs/third-party.md

 Whenever any source code from third-party projects is incorporated, it must be documented as follows:

-1. in case of *files from a new third-party project*, add an **entry to the NOTICE.txt file** in the root directory, e.g.:
+1. in case of *files from a new third-party project*, add an **entry to the NOTICE.txt file** in the root directory, for example:

       ```
       JSONassert <https://github.com/skyscreamer/JSONassert>